joshuaminwookang/WilliamsMaterials/README.md

-# Welcome to Mateirals Phyiscs Lab @ Williams College Physics
+# Materials Phyiscs Lab @ Williams College Physics

+Welcome!

 This repository serves the purpose of storing and maintianing MATLAB code for research at Williams College Materials Physics Lab (Prof. Jensen).